oneapi-src/oneDNN/doc/graph/complex_fusion/sdpa.md

 underneath.
 In general, an SDPA pattern is defined as a directional acyclic graph (DAG) using oneDNN Graph API.

-### Floating point SDPA
+### Floating-point SDPA

-oneDNN defines floating point (f32, bf16, or f16) SDPA as follows.
+oneDNN defines floating-point (f32, bf16, or f16) SDPA as follows.
 The blue nodes are required when defining an SDPA pattern while the brown parts are optional.